Hire The Law Firm That Keeps

 Common Signs You Were Sold a Flood-Damaged or Wrecked Car

-You may not have noticed it during the test drive, but here are red flags that often point to undisclosed damage:
+You may not have noticed it during the test drive, but paying close attention to the details can help you spot red flags that often point to undisclosed damage:

 Electrical Gremlins